CamtheKirby/VsDave-Modable/README.md

 Recommended to use Visual Code Studio

+## How to help
+Stuff to help me with:

+- Custom Stages
+- HScript
+- Cleaning Code and Optimizing Code
+- Fixing Custom Dialogue Characters

 ## About the OG mod
 Powered by a heavily modified version of Kade Engine, The mod includes lots of additional improvements such as
 - OpenGL Shaders